Central Uruguay Railway Cricket Club: Controversy: C.A. Peñarol

-On the other hand, Peñarol states that on December 13, 1913, CURCC approved to transfer the football section to some members under the name "CURCC Peñarol", exempting itself from financial or administrative operations of it.
-From then on, the CURCC focused on cricket exclusively, until its dissolution in 1915.
+On the other hand, Peñarol states that on December 13, 1913, CURCC approved to transfer the competitive football section to some members under the name "CURCC Peñarol", exempting itself from financial or administrative operations of it.
 Peñarol also alleges that FIFA, UEFA and CONMEBOL congratulated the club for its 120th. anniversary in 2011.
 (Note: Peñarol was recognised as the CURCC's continuity by FIFA and CONMEBOL, when those entities mentioned 1891 as the date of foundation of the club.)

-Since the secession, the CURCC focused on cricket exclusively until the club was dissolved in 1915.
+The CURCC continued its recreational football operations until its formal dissolution on January 22, 1915.
+During this period, CURCC and Club Atlético Peñarol coexisted as separate entities with distinct presidents (Pedro Sedgfield and Jorge Clulow, respectively) and headquarters.
+Historical records indicate that both clubs fielded teams and played separate football matches on the exact same days in April and July 1914.
+Furthermore, William "Guillermo" Davies —CURCC's captain and the scorer of the club's first official goal— remained with the CURCC and did not join Peñarol for the 1914 Uruguayan Championship, ultimately choosing to retire from football when the CURCC dissolved in 1915.